-J

-Name Option-based awards - Value vested during the year (\$) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)
+Name Option-based awards - Value vested during the year (\$) (1) Share-based awards - Value vested during the year (\$) Non-equity incentive plan compensation - Value earned during the year (\$)

-Robert A. Watts Director and Chairman \$- N/A N/A
+Robert A. Watts (2) Director and Chairman \$- N/A N/A

-Alvin W. Jackson Director \$- N/A N/A
+Alvin W. Jackson (2) Director \$- N/A N/A

 Roderick J. Webster Director \$- N/A N/A

 Gordon J. Fretwell Director \$- N/A N/A

-Note: (1) The amounts above disclose the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date by determining the difference between the market price of the shares and the exercise price of the options.
+- (1) The amounts above disclose the aggregate dollar value that would have been realized if the options under the option-based award had been exercised on the vesting date by determining the difference between the market price of the shares and the exercise price of the options. - (2) Messrs.
+Watts and Jackson resigned as directors of the Company on February 5, 2016.